-Ideal use case: Roadmap is ideal for small to medium-sized SaaS companies that need to display their product roadmap publicly and who also want a simple feature request voting board.
+Ideal use case: Roadmap is ideal for small to medium-sized SaaS companies that need to display their product roadmap publicly and who also want a very simple feature request voting board.

 Aha! is a visual product roadmap tool and public ideas portal.
 It lets your users vote on their favourite tools so you can see what's popular.
 It also integrates closely with Jira, GitHub, Slack, and other development tools so your developers can stay on top of the features they're building.
 Additional features include a user-story mapping tool and a tool to make design mock-ups.